Advertisement

 Committee Public Safety

-Since Chicago encrypted its police radio in 2022, journalists and transparency advocates across Illinois have fought for alternatives.
-HB-3911 represents the most significant legislative response to police encryption in the Midwest—and could become a model for other states.
+Since Chicago encrypted its police radio in 2022, journalists and transparency advocates across Illinois have been looking for a legislative answer.
+HB-3911 is the most significant legislative response to police encryption the Midwest has seen, and if it passes, other states will have a working model to follow.

 This is not about decrypting for everyone.

-HB-3911 creates a credentialing system for professional journalists while maintaining encryption for the general public.
-It's a targeted compromise.
+HB-3911 creates a credentialing system for professional journalists while maintaining encryption for the general public—a targeted compromise that takes security concerns seriously.

 Advertisement

-Maintains encryption protection for undercover operations and active tactical situations.
+Encryption protection stays in place for undercover operations and active tactical situations.

 • Illinois Press Association